7 Tips for Writing Your Vows

 An almost perfect marriage

-Today, couples who choose to seal their union with a secular wedding ceremony are hesitant to integrate traditional elements.
-Among these traditions is the bridal bouquet toss.
-Somewhat forgotten, the bouquet toss is coming back into fashion.
+Today, couples who choose to seal their union with a secular wedding ceremony are hesitant to incorporate traditional elements.
+Among these traditions is the bride's bouquet toss.
+Having somewhat fallen out of favor, the bouquet toss is making a comeback.

-For several years, the bouquet toss was shunned by the bride and groom for several reasons.
-At the beginning of the secular ceremony, the bride and groom were fond of originality and rejected any form of tradition.
-In addition, unlike previous centuries when bouquets remained simple, today's bouquets are often true works of art and represent a significant budget.
-It is for this reason that brides often wish to keep it as long as possible rather than throwing it out to a pack of bridesmaids ready to form a ruthless melee worthy of the 5 nations tournament to monopolize the grail floral.
-Finally, tradition wanted the bouquet toss to take place in front of the church.
-For this reason, couples resorting to the secular ceremony did not dare to carry out the famous throw for fear that this gesture would be poorly perceived.
-Today, to avoid any misunderstanding, the bouquet is often thrown at the opening of the ball.
+For many years, the bouquet toss was shunned by couples for several reasons.
+In the early days of secular ceremonies, couples were fond of originality and rejected all forms of tradition.
+Furthermore, unlike previous centuries when bouquets remained simple, today's bouquets are often true works of art and represent a significant expense.
+For this reason, brides often want to keep their bouquets as long as possible rather than toss them to a pack of bridesmaids ready to form a ruthless melee worthy of the Five Nations tournament to seize the floral prize.
+Finally, tradition dictated that the bouquet toss take place on the steps of the church.
+For this reason, couples opting for a secular ceremony didn't dare perform the famous toss for fear that the gesture would be misinterpreted.
+Today, to avoid any misunderstanding, the bouquet is often tossed at the start of the reception.

-If some affirm that this custom is French, others give it an Anglo-Saxon origin but all agree on the fact that, according to legend, the bride throws her bouquet with her back turned to her bridesmaids and the one whose the heart is to be taken who is lucky enough to catch the bouquet will be the next to marry.
+While some claim this custom is French, others give it an Anglo-Saxon origin, but all agree that, according to legend, the bride throws her bouquet with her back turned to her bridesmaids, and the one whose heart is available who is lucky enough to catch the bouquet will be the next to get married.

-In conclusion, if you want to integrate this little touch of tradition into your secular ceremony, don't hesitate!
-A little tip if you want to preserve your splendid bridal bouquet: Ask your florist to make a bouquet identical but smaller in size (therefore less expensive ) to your bridal bouquet and use it to throw it.
+In conclusion, if you'd like to incorporate this little touch of tradition into your secular ceremony, go for it!
+A little tip if you want to keep your splendid bridal bouquet: Ask your florist to make an identical but smaller (and therefore less expensive ) bouquet and use it for the toss.

 See you soon !